ShadowLp174/revoice.js/README.md

 ## Usage

+> [!WARNING]
+> For Node versions 21.1.X+ it is important to disable the navigator API.
+Unless the API is disabled, joining a voice channel will result in a "device not supported" error.
+It can be disabled with the `--no-experimental-global-navigator` flag when starting the node process.

 TL;DR: You initiate a client, you join a voice channel and then you play media.

 Please note that unlike on Discord bots, Revolt bots are able to join multiple voice channels at once.
 Thus a single bot is able to be in every voice channel it has access to.
 I have no idea about the limitations.